- Live Versions: 4 - 9

 If such a file is imported into Live, the MIDI data will appear in different tracks.

-Additionally, SMF1 formatted files appear as a folder in Live's browser, which can be opened to import only some of its tracks if necessary.
+Up until Live 9, SMF1 formatted files appear as a folder in Live's browser, which can be opened to import only some of its tracks if necessary.

 SMF2 (hardly used at all):